skeoop/skeoop.github.io/patterns/Introduction.md

 * Observer - also called Publish - Subscribe
 * Singleton - ensure that only one instance of a class is created
 * State - change an object's behavior depending on state (without using "if")
-* Strategy
+* Strategy - an interchangeable set of algorithms for performing some task

 The "king" of design patterns is Model-View-Controller (MVC), but its also a bit hard to grasp at first.
 We may study it if time permits.

 ## Files in this Folder

-* Design-Patterns-1 - introduction to design patterns
-* *Xxxxx* Pattern.pdf - intro to a specific pattern (one pattern per file)
+* *Xxxxx*-Pattern.pdf - intro to a specific pattern (one pattern per file)

 ## References to Learn More

 There's lots of design patterns material on the web.

-For more in-depth explanation, two good books for Java programmers are:
+For an in-depth explanation, two good books for Java programmers are:

 * _Design Patterns Explained_ by Shalloway and Trott.
 * _Head First Design Patterns_.
 Has memorable and entertaining examples, but the example code is too simple.